fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 "But I want to have something I can launch REALLY quickly, can't you just give it to me?
 Gimme, Gimme, Gimme"  Okay, okay, you paid your dues, follow below to get this infrastructure launched with about five minutes of work.

 ### Try it on your own
-You need to have some prerequisites ready : AWS Account with infrastructure building permissions, AWS CLI, CDK, git (Check 'Other Resources' below for help getting these working)
+**Prereqs** : AWS Account with infrastructure building permissions, AWS CLI, CDK, git -- Check [Other Resources](#other-resources) for help getting these working

 We are going to clone the demo project, do a build with npm, and a cdk deploy
 ```